 - 6. Call the Question.
 The motion to call the question is not in order until every member of the Council has had an opportunity to speak at least once and.
 The motion is not amendable or debatable. - 7.
 To Amend.
 Any substantive motion properly on the floor may be amended.
 An amendment to a motion must be pertinent to the subject matter of the motion.
 An amendment is improper if adoption of the motion with that amendment added would have the same effect as rejection of the original motion.
 A proposal to substitute completely different wording for a motion or an amendment shall be treated as a substitute motion.
 A motion may be amended no more than twice.
 Once a motion has been offered to the Council, it is up to the Council to decide whether or not it should be changed by amendment.
 It is not necessary for the person making the original motion to approve of any proposed amendment to the motion. - 8.
 Substitute Motion.
 A substitute motion shall be allowed to replace any motion properly on the floor.
 It shall have precedence over an existing motion and may be discussed prior to being voted on.
 If the substitute motion fails, the former motion can then be voted on.
-If the substitute motion passes, the substitute motion replaces the main motion and the matter is decided.
+If the substitute motion replaces the main motion and the matter is decided.
 No more than one (1) substitute motion may be made. - 9.
 Withdrawal of Motion.
 A motion may be withdrawn by the introducer at any time before it is amended or before the presiding officer puts the motion to a vote, whichever occurs first. - 10.
 Motion to Reconsider.
 The Council may vote to reconsider its action on a matter.
 The motion to reconsider must be made no later than the next succeeding regular meeting of the Council and can only be made by a member who voted with the prevailing side.
 In the event of a tie vote on the original motion any Council member may introduce a motion to reconsider.
 The motion cannot interrupt deliberation on a pending matter but is in order when action on a pending matter concludes.
-A motion to reconsider may not be used in a land use decision involving a rezoning or a conditional use permit.